javinyx/team-builder/README.md

 7. Run `npm run dev`
 8. Your app will be running on `localhost:3000`

-## Environment variables
+## Configuration

-> ⚠️ Note: To propagate Environment variables to the production build you must map the variables inside the `app` service inside `docker-compose.yaml`.
+> ⚠️ Note 1: To propagate Environment variables to the production build you must map the variables inside the `app` service inside `docker-compose.yaml`.

+> ⚠️ Note 2: The PostgreSQL database environment variables are intended for local development, make sure you change them and save them correctly in a production environment.

 1. The Pokémon games have a limit of 6 Pokémon per team, this can be configured through the `NEXT_PUBLIC_MAX_TEAM_SIZE` environment variable.